-The Foundation's fixed income investments is comprised of a fixed income fund in which the underlying investments have an average interest rate of 2.8% and an average maturity of 11 years.
+The Foundation's fixed income investment is comprised of a fixed income fund in which the underlying investments have an average interest rate of 3.8% and an average maturity of 10.6 years.
 Investment management fees on any mutual or segregated funds are not separated from interest and dividend income.